dev7tech/AIPlayground/frontend/README.md

-# NextUi SaaS landing page template
+# Simple NextUi SaaS Application

 A Next.js 14 template for SaaS applications with NextUI and Tailwind CSS.